Extreme depolarization for any spin: Isotropic depolarization

 Our results are summarized in Table~\ref{tabentang}.
 It is interesting to compare them with those obtained for an ensemble of qubits subjected to \emph{individual} decoherence.
 In that case, it has been shown that the time $t_{\mathrm{NPT}}$ calculated for the bipartition $(\lfloor N/2\rfloor,\lceil N/2\rceil)$ generally increases with $N$, notably for GHZ states~\cite{2004Dur, 2005Dur, 2002Kempe, Aol08, 2015Aolita}.
-It was therefore concluded that the entanglement survival time $t_{\mathrm{EST}}$ also increases with $N$.
-Clearly, these conclusions are no longer valid for \emph{collective} depolarisation since we have just shown that in this case both times decrease with $N$.
+It was therefore concluded that the entanglement survival time $t_{\mathrm{ES}}$ also increases with $N$.
+Clearly, these conclusions are no longer valid for \emph{collective} depolarization since we have just shown that then both times decrease with $N$.
+Highly entangled symmetric states thus appear to be more fragile to collective depolarization than to individual depolarization, which we attribute to superdecoherence that is absent for individual depolarization.